 It’s like Seaworld – only free.

-So what’s with all the fish?
+What’s with all the fish?
 Well, Hong Kongers believe goldfish are auspicious and they are a popular pet believed to bring good luck.
-Most Hong Kongers don’t have room for a garden and a pond to house a carp so an aquarium and a goldfish is the next best thing.
+Most Hong Kongers don’t have room for a garden and a pond to house a carp, so an aquarium and a goldfish is the next best thing.
 Buying fish for luck is especially popular during some festivals, such as Chinese New Year, when hundreds flock to the market.
 Many of the sellers have been here decades and the market is one of the most popular in Hong Kong.

-Apart from the dozens of different types of brightly coloured fish, you'll also find an Indiana Jones like collection of exotic pets; from snakes and spiders to lizards and turtles, as well as more mundane cats and dogs.
+Apart from the dozens of different types of brightly colored fish, you'll also find an Indiana Jones like collection of exotic pets; from snakes and spiders to lizards and turtles, as well as more mundane cats and dogs.
 Some of the rarer species – especially fish – can earn the sellers thousands of dollars.

 It’s not a completely happy story as there are repeated cases of endangered species changing hands at the market and conditions for many of the animals is grim – although by and large it’s no worse than your average mall pet shop.

-Unlike across the border in China where markets like this are notorious for selling rare and unusual animals for food (and these are dying out) the goldfish market is only for pet purposes.
+Unlike across the border in China where markets like this are notorious for selling rare and unusual animals for food (and these are dying out), the goldfish market is only for pet purposes.

 The rows upon rows, hundreds and hundreds of ornate, tropical, fish hung outside each shop is a magnificent spectacle – especially when lit up at night – and the equal of any theme park aquarium.